Below, users can find basic guidelines on how to access and use scholarly resources available through OARE.

 - Ensure all of the options listed below are checked:

-If you have problems downloading or configuring Adobe Acrobat Reader on your computer, please write to email@example.com, and we will do our best to provide assistance.
+If you have problems downloading or configuring Adobe Acrobat Reader on your computer, please write , and we will do our best to provide assistance.

 - Display PDF in Browser